Canerhan/data-engineering-zoomcamp/week_7_myproject/README.md

 Now we can execute the Python ETL Script

-Execute the following in a shell:
+Execute the following code in a shell terminal:

 ~~~shell
 python3 $HOME/data-engineering-zoomcamp/week_7_myproject/_2_Orchestration/extract_load_transfortm_web_to_local_to_gcs_to_bq.py
 ~~~

-The Script downloads the csv Files form the UK Government Site,
+The Script downloads the csv Files from the UK Government Site,
 transform them and uploads them to Google Cloud Bucket and Big Query.

 When you jump back to the Prefect UI,